Maxime-spr/Maxime-spr-Ma412_Final_Project_SPENCER/README.md

   - `kmeans.py`: Python code of the K-means method on the dataset.
   - `lassoregression.py`: Python code of the Lasso regression method on the dataset.
   - `maxlikelihood.py`: Python code of the maximum likelihood method on the dataset.
+  - `neuralnetwork.py`: Python code of the neural network method on the dataset.
+  - `optics.py`: Python code of the Ordering Points To Identify the Clustering Structure on the dataset.
+  - `pca.py`: Python code of the Principal component analysis method on the dataset.
+  - `ridgeRgression.py`: Python code of the Ridge regression method on the dataset.
+  - `svm.py`: Python code of the Support vector machine method on the dataset.
+  - `utils.py`: Library Python code of the function used for the method.
+  - `utils4.py`: Library Python code of the function used for the method.
 - `data.npy`: The dataset file.
-- `Project_Presentation.pdf`: Document explaining the problem, possible solutions, chosen methods, and algorithm explanations.
+- `Ma412_Final_Project_SPENCER.pdf`: Document explaining the problem, possible solutions, chosen methods, and algorithm explanations.